Classic scary stories for Halloween

 Book cover for The Haunting of Hill House

 Four seekers of paranormal activity have arrived at the rambling old pile known as Hill House: Dr. Montague, an occult scholar; Theodora, his lovely assistant; Luke, the future inheritor of the estate; and Eleanor, a young woman with a dark past.
 At first, their stay seems destined to be merely a spooky encounter with inexplicable phenomena.
 But Hill House is gathering its powers—and soon it will choose one of them to make its own.
+A ghost story that will keep you up all night, this was the inspiration for the Netflix series of the same name.

 The Rats